seasonedcc/croods-rails/docs/docs/sorting.md

 1. If it is an attribute, the list will be sorted by it.
 Internally, it uses `order(sort_by)`.

 2. If it is the name of a method, it must accept two arguments, order_by and order.
 Declare that method inside the model.
+   The method should return an ActiveRecord::Relation.
+It will be chained with other methods of the collection (pagination, etc.)

 The `index` action will expect the query parameters `order_by` and `order`, then call that method with these parameters.
 You can do complex sorting logic with that, for example: